Waltberry/mobility-lakehouse/README.md

 - In **Trino**, run the queries in `sql/queries.sql` (partition pruning demos).
 - Explore **Grafana** dashboard (freshness, object counts).

-See `docs/PLAYBOOK.md` for a full walkthrough and resume bullets.
+See `docs/PLAYBOOK.md` for a full walkthrough